jinpark7898/Infinity-Snake/README.md

 # Infinity-Snake
-- Developed with Greenfoot API
+- Developed with Greenfoot IDE
-- Play at the link
+- You can play the game at the link below
 - https://www.greenfoot.org/scenarios/21663